johnnymetz/notifier-app/frontend/README.md

 ## Todo

-- Eye icon for password toggle
+- Unit test helper functions
 - Add cypress tests to ensure redirect to login when logged in and trying to visit signup, activate account, reset password, etc.
-- Unit test helper functions

 ## Later